Recovering shared structure from multiple networks with unknown edge distributions: Problem Setup and Notation

-Throughout this paper, we assume that we observe $N$ undirected graphs each on $n$ vertices with corresponding adjacency matrices, $\AA{1},\dots,\AA{N} \in \R^{n \times n}$.
+Throughout this paper, we assume that we observe $N$ undirected graphs each on $n$ vertices with corresponding adjacency matrices, $\AA{1},\AA{2},\dots,\AA{N} \in \R^{n \times n}$.
 We will refer to the $s$-th graph and its adjacency matrix $\AA{s}$ interchangeably.
-The graphs are drawn independently with shared low-rank expectation $\E \AA{s} = P \in \R^{n \times n}$, for all $s \in [N]$.
+Our key assumption is that the graphs are drawn independently with shared expectation $\E \AA{s} = P \in \R^{n \times n}$, for all $s \in [N] = \{1,2,\dots,N\}$.
 Throughout, we will denote the rank of $P$ by $d = \rank P$.
-We assume that the vertices are aligned across the graphs, in the sense that the $i$-th vertex in graph $\AA{s}$ is directly comparable to the $i$-th vertex in graph $\AA{t}$ for all $i \in [n]$ and $s,t \in [N]$.
-As a motivating example, we can think of these $N$ graphs as representations of the brains of $N$ patients, obtained from fMRI scans, and the $n$ vertices as locations in the brain mapped onto a common atlas.
+All results will depend on $d$, but we do not make a low-rank assumption; all our results are finite sample and thus valid for any $d \le n$.
+We assume that the vertices are aligned across the graphs, in the sense that the $i$-th vertex in graph $\AA{s}$ is identifiable with the $i$-th vertex in graph $\AA{t}$ for all $i \in [n]$ and $s,t \in [N]$.
+As a motivating example, consider the case where the observed graphs are obtained from fMRI neuroimaging of $N$ patients.
+In such a setting, the $n$ vertices of each graph correspond to brain regions of interest (ROIs), identified based on alignment to a common template \citep[e.g.,][]{PowerETAL2011}.
+This common alignment ensures that the $i$-th vertex in each of these connectomes corresponds to the same anatomical region, and thus this $i$-th vertex can be sensibly identified across graphs.
+If the $N$ patients belong to a common population (e.g., shared disease status), it is reasonable to expect that these networks exhibit a shared structure.
+In this work, we take this shared structure to be a common expectation.
+Note that for the case of $N =1$ a low-rank or another structural assumption would have to be made on $P$ in order to enable estimation, since otherwise we would only have one observation per parameter.
+With $N > 1$ observed networks, this is not strictly necessary, but a low-rank or some other structural assumption would certainly enable better estimation, just like it does for the $N=1$ case.